Lai-YT/lai-yt.github.io/index.md

 ref: about
 ---

 Hi there!
 This is Lai-YT.
-I'm currently learning things about computer science :smile: \
+I'm currently learning things about [Computer Science](https://en.wikipedia.org/wiki/Computer_science) :smile: \
 Especially the following domains:

 - Principles of Compiler Design